-- The Explore tab, where people see posts and Stories that are recommended by the Instagram algorithm.
+- The Instagram Search and Explore tab, where people see posts and Stories that are recommended by the Instagram algorithm.

 - Sponsored posts, which are organic posts that you choose to promote.

 Today, we’re going to focus on search and explore.

 Why?
 Because sponsored posts are much more straightforward – you just pick an audience to see your ads.

 How Do Businesses Benefit From Instagram Explore Page?

 For example, the page will let you see suggested people and places that are already relevant to your brand.